Kenya-Coding-Community/React-Advanced-Hooks/README.md

 ```
 useRef returns an object with a single property:

-current: Initially, it’s set to the initialValue you have passed.
+Initially, it’s set to the initialValue you have passed.
 You can later set it to something else.
 If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.
 On the next renders, useRef will return the same object.

 You can mutate the ref.current property.
 Unlike state, it is mutable.
 However, if it holds an object that is used for rendering (for example, a piece of your state), then you shouldn’t mutate that object.